petaverse-cloud/pv-docs-site/docs/petority/2_accounts/4_password.md

     Check your inbox for the verification email.
 Follow the provided instructions to complete the account verification process, which confirms your identity.
 5. Set a New Password:

     Once verified, you can set a new password for your account.
-Make sure it's secure and meets any requirements specified by Wagguracy.
+Make sure it's secure and meets any requirements specified by WAGGURACY.

 ### Resetting Your Password Within the App:
 ![user update](/img/manage-account/Password-Reset2.gif)